satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 \*Proposed improvements for publication review:\*

 These existing code review systems, while suitable for code, have certain drawbacks for reviewing scientific articles.
-For examples, the

-We propose to draw ideas from to enable ordered and systematic discussions of the editorial content of scientific work, including text and associated code.

-While this interface addresses code review, we recommend the following changes in the context of publication review.
-A reviewer should be able to select one or more sections of text instead of a line at a time\ :sup:``[a] <#cmnt1>`_`\  (sections can be words, phrases, sentences or paragraphs) from the article or comments regarding the article.
-A mock-up of such a system is shown in Figure X. While such code review stops once the pull request is accepted or merged into the main code, we recommend ...
+For example, the GitHub interface allows line-by-line commenting, which reflects the structure of code, whereas but such a system is poorly suited for more prosaic text.
+A reviewer of articles should be able to select one or more sections of text instead of a line at a time\ :sup:``[a] <#cmnt1>`_`\  (sections can be words, phrases, sentences or paragraphs) from the article or comments regarding the article.
+A mock-up of such a system is shown in Figure X.

 2. \*\*Provide reviewers materials and methods to perform comprehensive evaluation.\*\*